-How might the way in which you respond
+How might the way in which you respond to an obligation to yourself or others affect your resilience?

 168 hours in a week - how do I spend mine?

 "There literally aren't enough hours in a day" can be a popular refrain from researchers at all stages of their career.
 The many demands of research, writing, grant proposals, helping other colleagues, teaching, collaboration, administration, going to conferences, presenting work, supervision and meetings not to mention email and social media can all make our days packed and that's before we attempt to do things beyond work.
 We can often feel we are working 60-80 plus hours a week just to stand still.